geem-lab/docker-hpc/README.md

 so the command below does everything for you:

     $ docker run -it ghcr.io/geem-lab/IMAGENAME:TAGNAME /bin/bash

+As a direct example:

+    $ docker run -it ghcr.io/geem-lab/gromacs:2020.4 /bin/bash

 (Of course, you'll need [Docker](https://www.docker.com/).)
 This will give you a minimal, fully functioning terminal with all required